Skip to content

 couples therapy, relationshipsBy Eric FitzMedrud Ph.D.June 12, 2015Leave a comment

-Sometimes I hear from one member of a couple that their partner is making a mountain out of a mole hill.
-This usually is said dismissively.
+Couples have many complaints about their relationship communication.
+One common one is that their partner is making a mountain out of a molehill.
+This is usually said dismissively.
 A justification is then given to cast the partner as unreasonable.
-I’m going to review some of those reasons in brief, refute each of them, and end with a…
+I’m going to review some of those reasons in brief, refute each of them, and end…

 ←123456→